 For more information about the Student profile, please visit Student profile explained.

-Land development, mining, engineering, surveying, geographic information systems, remote sensing, town planning and mapping.
+Land and property development, mining, engineering, surveying, land surveying, geographic information systems, drone photogrammetry and remote sensing, mapping.

 Surveying and Spatial Sciences Institute Australia.